SoccerField24x7/ethika/README.md

 * Redis - most modern web applications utilize data caching in some way.
 I wanted to demonstrate: a) I am aware of this, b) I can manage this.
 * PostgreSQL - chosen because it is generally considered more robust, compliant, and more readily supports transactions and foreign keys.
 * Vue.js - A simple application, but wanted to learn something I didn't have experience with!
 * Did not secure the endpoints.
-In an actual API implementation, you likely want something like oAuth, or at least a
+In an actual API implementation, you'd likely want something like oAuth, or at least an access token.
 * Did not secure Redis.
 * Under normal circumstances, the .env and config/database.php files would have been cleansed of user/password data.
 * I used a literal interpretation of your requirements and constrained `orders` by enforcing a unique email address per order.